 Step 1.
 Gather data

 First, we need a clear picture of your company and project.
-Your account manager works with you to understand skill requirements, project scope, and anything else you feel is essential.
+Your account manager will work with you to understand skill requirements, project scope and anything else you feel is essential.
 For example:

-- Will they work alongside your internal team?
+- Will we work alongside your internal team?

-- Will they need to integrate with existing systems?
+- Will we need to integrate with existing systems?

 - Are there preferred development platforms, frameworks or languages?

-- Are design or QA automation part of the scope?
+- Is business analysis, design or test automation part of the scope?

-We then work with you to define “completed” for the project.
-We are an agile company, so this often means setting a minimum viable product.
-These conversations also help us determine a reasonable start and end date for the project.
+We work with you to define “done” for the project.
+We are an Agile company, so this often means defining a minimum viable product, or MVP.
+These conversations help us determine a reasonable start and end date for the project.

 Step 2.
 Select resources

 Now that we have an idea of your needs, our resourcing team will build your development team.
 We want to ensure your team brings the skills to meet all of the technical requirements for your project.
 We also want to ensure they’re a good fit in terms of personality and experience.